bluegreen-labs/TetraPi/README.md

 ## Notes

 The Raspberry pi (3) A+ with the faster processor and onboard wifi should probably be avoided for continuous applications.
-The system is tightly packed and therefore runs (too) hot.
-Using the older Raspberry pi (2) A board avoids these thermal issues, while sacrificing internal wifi.
+The system is tightly packed and therefore runs hot and overall requires more power than desired (especially for offline use).
+Using the a Raspberry pi (2) A board avoids these thermal and power issues, while sacrificing internal wifi.
 Wifi can be added using a USB stick.
 Future versions might include more venting holes and a smaller (lighter) build around a Raspberry pi Zero.
+For development purposes I do recommend the Raspberry pi (3) A+ as it makes interacting with the camera faster.